Available with Business Analyst license.

-Threshold areas create polygons around your stores.
+Threshold Areas create polygons around store locations.
 The radius of the polygon is determined by expanding from the store location until it meets your criteria.
 The polygons can be concentric rings or drive-time areas.

 Any point file or files.

-The images below displays rings drawn when a 150,000 and 300,000 population threshold is reached.
+The images below displays rings drawn when 5,000 and 10,000 population threshold is reached.
 Both simple rings and drive times are used to retrieve the population statistics from the same site.
 The simple ring method represented in the image below uses a Euclidean distance outward from the starting site.

-The drive-time method represented in the image below traverses the underlying streets database working outward until the criteria are satisfied.
+The drive-time method, represented in the image below, traverses the underlying streets database working outward until the criteria is satisfied.